openxla/stablehlo/docs/interpreter_status.md

 are three specced ops in this category that the interpreter does not support at the moment:

-* `FftOp`
 * `RngOp`
 * `RngBitGeneratorOp`

-`FftOp` is categorized as Miscellaneous, but unlike other ops in this category, this op does not have an expander pass, and supporting this in StableHLO is a WIP.

 `RngOp` and `RngBitGeneratorOp` can be decomposed into MHLO ops, but the decomposition introduces a `XlaRngGetAndUpdateStateOp` which is an MHLO specific